Why I went back

 When I was twenty, I stuttered and ticked my little autistic-and-Tourette-Syndrome self through my final speech, much to my professor and classmates’ annoyance.

 With these four things, I learned more about myself and life than I ever did in a classroom.

 “Why did you go back?” is always a common question when people learn of my story.
 Why did I go back?
 I wanted a relationship with my mother.
 I wanted to be her friend—I wanted her to act like my mother again.
 Some days it worked, other days I was a complete stranger who just babysat her kids—my siblings.

 I went back, because only I could experience what life would be like going back.

-I went back, because no one else had experienced what I’d experienced.
+I went back, because no one else I knew had experienced what I’d experienced.

 I went back, because life inside an abusive environment is much, much easier than trying to live outside an abusive environment and survive in the so-called “real” world.

 I went back, because it was my decision.
 I needed to experience going back for myself, because I needed to experience it for myself—I needed to not spend my entire life wondering what would have happened if I had gone back.